bakpakin/Fennel/reference.md

 multiple files](tutorial#modules-and-multiple-files) section in the tutorial and [Programming in Lua][5] for details about `require`.

-Starting from version 0.10.0 `include` and hence `--require-as-include` support semi-dynamic compile-time resolution of module paths similarly to `import-macros`.
+The `include` macro and hence `--require-as-include` support semi-dynamic compile-time resolution of module paths similarly to `import-macros`.
 See the [relative require](tutorial#relative-require) section in the tutorial for more information.